 Sorèl is the Director of, and psychotherapist at One Life To Live.
 She has worked in the social services sector for much of her life as a counsellor, psychologist, Accredited social worker, researcher and consultant.

 Sorèl has spent over twenty years in the social well-being sector.
 After she finished her studies in psychology and Sorel became a community mental health practitioner with a large NGO.
 Following this, Sorèl then began an internship as a psychologist during which time she came out as transgender, changed professions and completed a Masters in Social Work.

 Sorèl currently works at One Life To Live, a private practice she founded, as an Accredited Social Worker.
-Sorèl is a Ph.D candidate research transgender people and their family diversity.
+Sorèl is currently researching otherness and the consequences of social exclusion.

 Sorèl operates out of a values-based practice framework that is client-driven, strengths and solutions-focused, narrative grounded, where growth is the goal.
 This framework is explained further here.